n2cholas/n2cholas.github.io/_posts/2019-11-04-intro-to-neural-nets.md

 </div>

-Of course, TensorFlow already has a way to do this:
+Of course, TensorFlow already has a way to do this.
+One key difference is `tf.keras.metrics` accumulate a sum and a count instead of keeping a list of all past values (more details [here](https://www.tensorflow.org/api_docs/python/tf/keras/metrics)).

 ```python